2026 Summit Recap

 Contact: cecs@aacounty.org | (410) 222-1785

-Hosted by the County Executive’s Office of Community Engagement & Constituent Services, in partnership with the Growth Action Network, the Community Association Summit is designed to equip community leaders, board members, and residents with practical tools, timely information, and opportunities to connect with one another.
+Hosted by the County Executive’s Office of Community Engagement & Constituent Services, in partnership with the Growth Action Network, the Community Association Summit was designed to equip community leaders, board members, and residents with practical tools, timely information, and opportunities to connect with one another.

 County Executive Steuart Pittman will share what he’s learned about engaging communities from his experiences both inside and outside of government.
 He will analyze wins, losses, and challenges to come.